henriquem27/CS425-Project/README.md

 ## Database

-The database schemas are provided in `schemas.py`, below is a demonstration for creating the Tables using the provided schemas.
+The database schemas are provided in `database.sql`, below is a demonstration for creating the Tables using the provided schemas.

 #### Seasons Table